 The Center for Quantitative Understanding, Analysis, and Design (“QUAD”) is a new initiative at Willamette University, supporting students and faculty in the College of Liberal Arts in their efforts to develop and apply quantitative reasoning or “QR” skills.
-As a new program in the 2010-11 academic year, the Center is still in the development phase.
 Over the coming semesters, we hope to be able to expand both our hours of availability and the range of services we can provide.

 Resources and Support

 At present, we will be providing support related to quantitative activities and assignments associated with courses ranging from introductory classes to senior thesis projects.
 The Center focuses both on the kinds of basic mathematics central to academic and civic literacy and on research design and statistical issues arising in a broad range of disciplines across the liberal arts.
 This emphasis complements extensive expertise related to calculus and more advanced mathematical topics already available through the Mathematics Department.